| ROAD TRIPMy Winter Wedding WeekendBy Laura J. BagbyCBN.com Sr. Producer

 I had swerved into, while hundreds of cantankerous drivers scream past me

+in a blur of lights and whirring wheels.
+I mean, really, where was my sense of adventure?
 The fact that the ground was covered with several inches of snow on Friday

 just fed my fears.
 My mind started deducing that if we were getting snow down